-I just love the taste of this brownie!
 I made brownies the other day, following a recipe which was shared with me by my mother-in-law.
 I took the pictures for this recipe with my phone.
 The photos are not top notch – yet, the flavor is there, and it’s fantastic.

 I am a big fan of chocolate, and this brownie is everything I could ever want: moist and chocolatey, it satisfies my sweet tooth while also being big on flavor.
 The inclusion of the jam on the ingredients list is ingenious and adds extra moisture, and the bittersweet chocolate sauce is a personal favorite of mine.